A customer at the DeWitt Taco Bell asked an employee a question that ultimately changed both their lives

 Jessica says Dave is an unsung hero.

 "I was focusing on spending time with my mom and getting what she needed.
 He was great.
 I always loved waiting on Dave.
 Every time he came in, he would anonymously pay for another table's meal.
-I always love that about him!"
+I always love that about him," she said.

 Jessica says she isn't surprised Dave stepped up to help Margie.
 She says Dave is a perfect example of a good neighbor.

-Dave is still working hard to help Margie, who is currently walking to work because her truck needs new breaks.
+Dave is still working hard to help Margie, who is currently walking to work because her truck needs new brakes.

 Dave is raising money to buy her new ones.